opista/svn-blamer/README.md

 ## TODO

 - Per-file blame management.
-Currently only handles one file at a time
+Currently only handles one file at a time.
+Look at storage solutions
 - Configurable SVN path
 - In-line blame messages, a-la git lens
-- Add a blame "toggle" that goes between show/hide
+- Add a blame "toggle" that goes between show/hideAdd an optional sidebar button to toggle blame on active file
-- Add optional sidebar button to toggle blame on active file
+- Add an optional to auto-blame.

 ## Release Notes